WinowiczL/scoreboard/README.md

 6. It was assumed that a single country can play only one match at a time until it is finished.
 7. It was assumed that any positive score can be set directly instead of incrementing it.

+How to use:
+Add the `scoreboard` library to your project dependencies.